Ziedellouzi/machine_learning_project-/README.md

 - 🛌 Sleep duration
 - 🌙 Sleep quality

-as well as the indirect influence of sleep on **academic performance**.
+as well as the indirect influence of sleep on :
+- 🎓 Academic performance.

 The approach combines:
 - scientific literature review,